Trying to shop sustainably? Here’s what you need to consider.

 Ultimately, the products we choose to purchase account for a relatively small fraction of global greenhouse gas emissions.
 Many emissions reductions will need to come from larger scale policy decisions such as decarbonizing the electric grid.
 For those who can’t afford to make purchases based solely on their environmental impact, advocating for systemic change is just as important.

 But I also think about one of the last events I attended before the coronavirus shutdown, a clothing swap at friend’s home.
-We ate snacks, listened to music, played with her dog and whenever someone tried on a new outfit they were greeted with a chorus of affirmation and applause.
+We ate snacks, listened to music, played with her dog and whenever someone tried on a new outfit, they were greeted with a chorus of affirmation and applause.
 It was a whole lot more enjoyable than trying on clothes in the fluorescent-lit chill of a department store changing room, and it brought me joy to think about my old clothes finding new life in someone else’s closet.
 I can’t calculate how big a difference it made, but I think it was at least a dent.

 Do you have questions about climate change?
 Ask us here and maybe we’ll feature your question next!